Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) The terrible earthquake in Myanmar not only caused buildings in the Thai capital Bangkok to shake violently, it is also said to further shake the tourism industry of the Land of Golden Pagodas.

-Already reeling from a sharp decline in Chinese tourists following travel safety concerns, Thailand's tourism industry has suffered another blow from the powerful earthquake that struck Myanmar.
+Thailand's tourism industry, already reeling from a sharp decline in Chinese tourists following travel safety concerns, has been dealt another blow by the devastating earthquake that struck Myanmar.

-Myanmar land grab gives Thailand's tourism industry a boost image 1
+Land dispute in Myanmar makes Thailand's tourism industry more attractive image 1

 Thai rescuers work at a collapsed high-rise building under construction after Bangkok was hit by a 7.7 magnitude earthquake in Myanmar.
 Photo: GI/OPB

-The Thai Hotels Association said international tourist arrivals are expected to drop by 10 to 15 percent or even more in the next two weeks as Friday's 7.7-magnitude earthquake shook buildings in Bangkok and other popular Thai tourist destinations, scaring away potential visitors.
+The number of international tourists is expected to drop by 10 to 15 percent or even more in the next two weeks as Friday's 7.7-magnitude earthquake shook buildings in Bangkok and other popular Thai tourist destinations, scaring away potential visitors, the Thai Hotels Association said.

-Based on an initial survey conducted by some members of the association, about 10 percent of foreign tourists checked out early after the earthquake, said Thienprasit Chaiyapatranun, president of the Thai Tourism Association.
+Based on an initial survey conducted by some members of the association, about 10 percent of foreign tourists checked out early after the earthquake, said Thienprasit Chaiyapatranun, president of the Thai Travel Association.

 Hotel bookings for next month's Songkran water festival are not as high as two years ago, and safety concerns after the earthquake could further dampen foreign tourist confidence, he added.